-- Assisted Departure for students: Primary 2:50pm to 3:10pm; Lower Elementary 3:00pm-3:10pm; Upper Elementary 3:15pm-3:25pm - Walk-up departures cannot be facilitated during this time except for Toddler Campus. - Parents must wear a face mask during assisted departure. - Please pull up and park at the designated arrival/departure location for your community. - Get out of your car, sign out (Primary only) and get your child into the car, buckle your child in their car seat, if needed. - Once your child is in the car, pull up to the driveway to turn into traffic.

-Early Departure - Early departure must be scheduled in advance with the teacher and the main office.
-Please follow this procedure:

-- Notify your teacher via email that you will need to pick your child up early. - Contact the Main Office and indicate the exact time of your child's early departure. - Office Staff will notify the classroom community to make arrangements for assisting the child with departure at the pre-arranged early departure time. - At the pre-arranged early departure time, please pull up to the curb and wait. - Classroom assistant will observe the departure area at the pre-arranged early departure time and proceed to assist the child with departure following the regular departure procedures.
+- Assisted Departure for all Communities will be from 2:50pm to 3:10pm - Walk-up departures cannot be facilitated during this time except for Toddler Campus. - Parents must wear a face mask during assisted departure. - Please pull up and park at the designated arrival/departure location for your community. - Get out of your car, sign out and get your child into the car, buckle your child in their car seat, if needed. - Once your child is in the car, pull up to the driveway to finalize Early Departure Early departure must be scheduled in advance with the teacher and the main office.
+Please follow this procedure: - Notify your teacher via email that you will need to pick your child up early. - Contact the Main Office and indicate the exact time of your child's early departure. - Office Staff will notify the classroom community to make arrangements for assisting the child with departure at the pre-arranged early departure time. - At the pre-arranged early departure time, please pull up to the curb and wait. - Classroom assistant will observe the departure area at the pre-arranged early departure time and proceed to assist the child with departure following the regular departure procedures.